 Final thoughts

 In sum, as an author, you must grasp the significance of publishing choices, pricing strategies and the impact of sales volume on your earnings.
-Additionally, the roles of editors and the editing process are crucial steps in preparing a manuscript for maximum royalties.
-Whether you choose traditional publishing, self-publishing or an indie approach, knowledge of book royalties empowers you to make informed decisions that align with your goals.
+Whether you choose traditional publishing or self-publishing, knowledge of book royalties empowers you to make informed decisions that align with your goals.